apavlovics/lobby-api/README.md

     sbt run

 The server starts at http://localhost:9000/ws_api.
-It accepts the user "admin" with the password "admin" via HTTP basic authentication.
+It accepts either "admin", "admin" or "user", "user" credentials.
 There is a simple WebSocket client in the *client* folder that you can use to manually test the server.
-The client works in Chrome and Firefox.